piskyscan/kea/doc/sphinx/arm/dhcp4-srv.rst

 - ``reservations-out-of-pool``: the makes sense only when the ``reservations-in-subnet`` flag is true.
-When ``reservations-out-of-pool`` is true the may assume that all host reservations of the subnet are are for addresses that do not belong to the dynamic pool as described in the ``out-of-pool`` reservation mode.
+When ``reservations-out-of-pool`` is true the server may assume that all host reservations of the subnet are for addresses that do not belong to the dynamic pool as described in the ``out-of-pool`` reservation mode.

 The ``reservation-mode`` will be deprecated in a future Kea version.